metricly/metricly-docs/content/right-sizing/reports-cost.md

 ![cost vs utilization scatter](/images/reports-cost/cost-vs-utilization-scatter.png)

 ### Cost by Tag
 This graph lets you group the costs by any custom tag.
 To use this view you need to have tags on your instance elements.
-These can be source tags (set in AWS) or tags you have created in Metricly.
+These can be source tags (set in AWS) or tags you have created in CloudWisdom.
 For example, if combinations of your instances represent different applications you could create a tag called “application” in each instances and set the value accordingly.
 In this view, you could select the “application” tag to aggregate the costs according to the grouping you have specified.
 Other examples could include grouping by department or by environment.
 This chart only shows the cost categories that you have actually incurred.

 {{% notice tip %}}
 You can zoom into the chart by clicking and dragging your mouse across a set of elements.
 If you hover the mouse over a bar, you will see a tooltip showing the instance type, total cost, and the cost breakdown.